JoshuaIsom/connexiful/README.md

 - Serendipia [English]: Embracing the unexpected, finding potential in the seemingly random; a mindset of openness and adaptability that allows for joyful discovery.
 - Shimmergnosis [English]: Knowledge gained through the unexpected, finding beauty and insight within glitches and anomalies.
 - Simfoniogeneza (Symphonogenesis) [Romanian]: The emergence of a harmonious, resonant state of being between interacting entities, often accompanied by feelings of profound connection, creative synergy, and shared purpose.
+- Synepiphany [Yuánshǐ liánxīn (元始连心), Prathamōnmēṣa (प्रथमोन्मेष), Taecho gonggam (태초공감), Gensho no kyōsō (原初の共創)]: The sudden, transformative reaction to a new perspective or realization, often triggered by an encounter with the Connexiful paradigm or any unexpected, synergistic event.
+This eye-opening, expansive moment ignites a profound resonance with the principles of interconnectedness, co-creation, and shared discovery, marking the birth of a new way of perceiving and engaging with the world.
 - Synversa [English]: A state of cosmic interconnectedness, where distinct entities or phenomena are understood as deeply interwoven and mutually influencing.
 - Telematize [English]: To manifest or disclose profound universal knowledge into concrete expression.
 - Trashandata (त्रांशदत) [Sanskrit]: The drive to go beyond mere understanding and actively nurture a better world, like a cosmic egg waiting to hatch.